izakvuch/CorpoLang/README.md

 # CorpoLang

-CorpoLang is a domain-specific language designed for corporate environments.
-It provides a structured way to express business logic and workflows.
+CorpoLang is a general purpose language written completely in corporate jargon, so if what you're reading doesn't make any sense whatsoever, don't worry.

 ## Structure